-22.5..
+22.5.
 The originator and the sponsor shall be responsible for compliance with Article 7 of this Regulation.
-The information required by point (a) of the first subparagraph of Article 7(1) shall be made available to potential investors before pricing prior to notification under Article 27(1) upon request.
-The information required by points (b) to (d) of the first subparagraph of Article 7(1) shall be made available before pricing at least in draft or initial form prior to notification under Article 27(1).
-The final documentation shall be made available to investors at the latest 15 days after closing of the transaction.
+The information required by point (a) of the first subparagraph of Article 7(1) shall be made available to potential investors before pricing upon request.
+The information required by points (b) to (d) of the first subparagraph of Article 7(1) shall be made available before pricing at least in draft or initial form.